Build an Image by specifying a Dockerfile location

 How to choose a Dockerfile to build with Codefresh pipelines

-Sometimes you have a project where the Dockerfile is not in the root folder of the project.
-Maybe the repository has multiple projects inside (each with its own Dockerfile) or you simply want to use a different folder for the Docker context
+You may have a project where the Dockerfile is not in the root folder of the project.
+Maybe the repository has multiple projects inside, each with its own Dockerfile, or you simply want to use a different folder for the Docker context.

-If you don’t already have a Codefresh account, you can easily create a free one from the sign-up page.
+If you don’t have a Codefresh account already, you can easily create a free one from the sign-up page.

 Building a Dockerfile from a different folder

 By default, if you run a single command like the one below, Docker uses the Dockerfile of the current folder:

 If your Dockerfile is in a different folder, specify it explicitly with:

 docker build . -t my-web-app -f subfolder/Dockerfile

 Codefresh supports a similar syntax as well.
 The

 dockerfile property of the build step can accept a full path.

 This pipeline checks out the source code of the repository and then builds a Dockerfile found at the subfolder